 EXAMPLE B: Hospital D has justified an adjustment to its DRG payment for its FYE December 31, 1988. . . .
 Hospital D's FY 1988 Program Inpatient Operating Cost exceeded that of FY 1987 increased by the PPS update factor, so the adjustment is the difference between FY 1987 cost adjusted by the update factor and FY 1988 DRG payments.
+(Emphasis added by Board).

-The Board stated that this would appear to conflict with the statute and the 1983 Final Rule which limit the VDA to fixed costs, and that it believes that the Administrator tried to resolve this seeming conflict by establishing a new methodology through adjudication in the Administrator decisions stating that the "VDA is equal to the difference between its fixed and semi-fixed costs and its DRG payment . . . subject to the ceiling."
-The Board noted that it is this new methodology that the Eighth Circuit found reasonably complied with the mandate to provide full compensation.
-However, the Board noted, as the Provider is not located in the Eighth Circuit, it is not mandated to follow the Eighth Circuit's decision on this issue.
+The Board stated that this would appear to conflict with the statute and the FFY 1984 IPPS Final Rule, which limit the VDA to fixed costs, and that it believes that the Administrator tried to resolve this seeming conflict by establishing a new methodology through adjudication in the Administrator decisions stating that the "VDA is equal to the difference between its fixed and semi-fixed costs and its DRG payment . . . subject to the ceiling."

-Based on its review of the statute, regulations, PRM 15-1 and the Eighth Circuit's decision, the Board stated that it disagrees that the Administrator's methodology complies with the statutory mandate to "fully compensate the hospital for the fixed costs it incurs."
+Based on its review of the statute, regulations, PRM 15-1 and the Eighth Circuit's decision in Unity, the Board stated that it disagrees that the Administrator's methodology complies with the statutory mandate to "fully compensate the hospital for the fixed costs it incurs."
 The Board noted that under the Administrator's methodology, a hospital is fully compensated for its fixed costs when the total DRG payments issued to that hospital are equal to or greater than its fixed costs.
 This assumes that the entire DRG payment is payment only for the fixed costs of the services actually furnished to Medicare patients.
-However, the statute at 42 U.S.C.§ 1395ww(a)(4) makes it clear that DRG payments includes payment for both fixed and variable costs of the services rendered because it defines operating costs of inpatient services as "all routine operating costs . . . and includes the costs of all services for which payment may be made[.]"
-The Board stated that the Administrator simply cannot ignore 42 U.S.C. § 1395ww(a)(4) and deem all of a hospital's DRG payments as payments solely for the fixed cost of the services actually rendered when the hospital in fact incurred both fixed and variable costs for those services.
+However, the statute at 42 U.S.C.§ 1395ww(a)(4) makes it clear that DRG payments includes payment for both fixed and variable costs of the services rendered because it defines operating costs of inpatient services as "all routine operating costs... and includes the costs of all services for which payment may be made[.]"
+The Board stated that the